ZOR0-tech/coffee-ratings-analysis/README.md

 ✏️ 📊 What this project does
 ⦁ Loads worldwide coffee ratings dataa
 ⦁ Cleans and summarizes the ratings
-⦁ Visualizes the top 10 coffee-producing countries by average cup score
+⦁ Visualizes the top 10 coffee-producing countries by average cup scores

 ✏️ 🚀 What I learned
 ⦁ Data cleaning and manipulation with pandas